About the Maritime Museum of San Diego

 Curricular content for all educational programs is aligned with the California State Science and Social Studies framework for grade levels K-12.

 The ships that comprise the Maritime Museum of San Diego’s collection are both beautiful and versatile.
-As such they host approximately 160 special private events each year.
+As such they host hundreds of special private events each year.
 Past events have included weddings, corporate events, private receptions, meetings and luncheons.
 Each ship has its own unique persona, as well as history, that can add to events.

-- Facilities for up to 1,200 on the Berkeley
+- Facilities for up to 1,000 persons on Berkeley

-- Facilities for 600 on the Star of India
+- Facilities for up to 600 persons on Star of India

-- Charters for up to 60 persons on the Californian
+- Charters for up to 50 persons on Californian

 - Burials at Sea